A job interview is a lot like a date.

 This may sound quite obvious but you’d be surprised how many people still underestimate the power of a well-written resume.

 Here’s an example.
 Some time ago, we were hiring for a customer support role.
 And almost half of the applicants had very weak resumes — both in design and content.
 We even received a resume written in Microsoft Word, without any template used.
-In 2020.
+In 2021, when you can create a killer resume even via a mobile phone.
 Yup…

 As you can probably guess, the applicants who didn’t take extra minutes of their day to do this didn’t make it to the second round.